munirrudy-sg/Boring-Slide-Eradicator-inator/README.md

 5. **Process PDF:**
    - Once you’ve configured the settings, click on "Process PDF" to start transforming your slides into clear and engaging material.

-If you're unsure about any step, don't worry—detailed instructions are also provided within the app itself, guiding you through each part of the process.
+If you're unsure about any step, don't worry as there are detailed instructions are also provided within the app itself, guiding you through each part of the process.

 ## How It Works

-The Boring-Slide-Eradicator-inator utilises Gemini AI for processing, Streamlit for user interaction and `pptx-python` to create slides.
+The Boring-Slide-Eradicator-inator utilises `google.generativeai` for processing, `streamlit` for user interaction and `pptx-python` to create slides.
 Here’s how the transformation process works:

 ![Flowchart of App](flowchart.png)